patrickgrey/pg-clients-2015-pg/source/_posts/2015/april/why-start-a-new-personal-website.md

 A good date to start a new website…

+I'm redesigning my site to try and find a wider variety of client work.

-The old website helped me learn about responsive design and performance but it just didn’t DO much.
+My old website helped me practice responsive design but it just didn't DO much.
 I didn’t have goals for it other than being a place to display my previous work.
-Blogging was also a little clumsy to get online, deterring me from writing.
+Blogging was also a little clumsy to get online, which deterred me from writing.

 <!-- more -->

-The purpose of my new site is to get more work by:
+Current client work doesn't always allow me to progress into areas that interest me.

+Therefore, I aim for the new site to:

-* raising my profile via (short, focussed) blogging and,
+* raise my profile with more frequent, focussed writing and,

-* using the site as a platform to demo the processes and technologies that are required for many of today’s web development tasks.
+* act as a platform to demo what I have been working on in web development.

-I will develop this site in public, iterating to add new features and blogging as I go, as long as minor things like work, life and beer don’t get in the way.
+I'll develop this site in public, iterating to add new features, trying out new technologies, designs and processes, and blogging as I go -  as long as minor things like paying work, life and beer don’t get in the way.

+As the [Chemical Brothers said](https://www.youtube.com/watch?v=tpKCqp9CALQ), "Here we go!"